Integrating with BMC Remedy applications

-A system administrator can configure MyIT Service Broker to integrate with applications built on the Remedy Action Request System (AR System) platform to enable communication between the applications and fulfillment process workflows.
-You can use this process to integrate with BMC applications, such as BMC Remedy IT Service Management and BMC HR Case Management.
-You can also use this process to integrate with custom Remedy applications that use Approval Central.
+A system administrator can configure MyIT Service Broker to enable communication between fulfillment process workflows and applications built on the Remedy Action Request System (AR System) platform 8.1 SP2 and later.
+You can use this process to integrate with BMC applications such as BMC Remedy IT Service Management, BMC HR Case Management, and Approval Central.
+You can also use this process to integrate with custom Remedy applications.

 Features enabled through integration

 These steps are mandatory for integration with existing systems and to ensure approvals function correctly.

 |Approval Central||Service catalog administrators can design workflows that send requests for approval when service items are ordered in MyIT.
 For information on setting up a request for approval after performing the integration, see Workflow to request approval.|

 |BMC Service Request Management||BMC AR System administrators can configure filters to send a response back to a waiting workflow in MyIT Service Broker.
 For information on setting up the approval request, after performing the integration steps, see Configuring a system to return a response.|

 |BMC HR Case Management||BMC HR Case Management administrators can design the same integration experience as when integrating with BMC Service Request Management.|

 Integration process overview

 A system administrator must perform the following steps on each of the servers that hosts an AR System application to be configured:

 - Download the Remedy ITSM integration patch installer for either Windows and Linux servers from EPD.